-An individual voluntary arrangement (IVA) is a formal & legal agreement, between you and your creditors, that agrees a monthly repayment plan over a period that condenses multiple unsecured debts into one monthly payment.
+An individual voluntary arrangement (IVA) is a formal & legal agreement, between you and your creditors, that agrees on a monthly repayment plan over a period that condenses multiple unsecured debts into one monthly payment.

-It is a formal, legal debt solution negotiated by an Insolvency Practitioner which both you and your creditors are obliged to stick to.
+It is a formal, legal debt solution negotiated by an Insolvency Practitioner that both you and your creditors are obliged to stick to.
 The Insolvency Practitioner will deal with your creditors throughout the life of the IVA, freeing you from any stress and worry dealing with them directly.

 An IVA is a form of insolvency, but it is different from bankruptcy

 If you decide to get an IVA, you will work out a repayment plan with an insolvency practitioner.
 The repayment plan is put to the creditors and, upon agreement, you will pay back a set amount each month, usually for five years, but not always.
 Since an IVA proposal is usually a last resort for people who cannot afford repayments currently, most creditors recognise you are making an effort to repay what you owe.

 Government debt legislation means that you may be entitled to write off a large portion of your debt based on your circumstances, affordability and the full amount of debt.
 IVAs are suitable for people with a considerable debt level and as such you are only expected to pay back what is reasonably affordable for you on a regular basis.